rsdoiel/rsdoiel.github.io/blog/2020/07/08/words-matter.md

 By R. S. Doiel, 2020-07-08

+UPDATE (2020-08-15, RSD): When I added a post today I was VERY pleased to to see that GitHub now allows me to publish my blog via the "main" branch.
+It's nice to see the change in the words we use.

 **Why does software development use the vocabulary of slavery and Jim Crow to describe our creations?** What we call things matters.
 This is especially true of the words we use day to day without thinking.